anaschwendler/GTH-Barcelona-AskLiv/README.md

 For the app we used React.
 For the database we used Firebase.

-## :warning: Licence[TBF]
+## :warning: Licence

-Any intellectual property developed during and within the scope of the hackathon must be open source and licensed under one of the licenses referenced in https://opensource.org/licenses.
-We will not have any rights and teams will be the author of their work.

-`Example:`

->The code in this project is licensed under MIT license.
+The code in this project is licensed under MIT license.
 By contributing to this project, you agree that your contributions will be licensed under its MIT license.